Cartbutler/backend/README.md

 The following environment variables need to be set in the `.env` file:

 - `DATABASE_URL`: The connection string for the database.
+- `GCLOUD_STORAGE_BUCKET`: The name of your Google Cloud Storage bucket.